Frequently Asked Questions

 Visit our registration fees page for details on pricing.

-What is the Association of Pet Dog Trainers?
+What is the Association of Professional Dog Trainers?
 (APDT)

 What is the real-life relevance of the skills required for C.L.A.S.S.?

 The skills in the C.L.A.S.S. assessment are designed to help your dog navigate the outside world successfully.
 We’ve provided a helpful chart detailing the usefulness of each skill.

 What other things can I do with my dog?